 DataRobot data connections¶

-If your database is protected by a network policy that only allows connections from specific IP addresses, contact Support for a list of addresses that an administrator must add to your network policy (whitelist).
+If your database is protected by a network policy that only allows connections from specific IP addresses, have an administrator add all whitelisted IPs for DataRobot to your network policy.
+If the problem persists, contact your DataRobot representative.

 To enable integration with a variety of enterprise databases, DataRobot provides a “self-service” JDBC platform for database connectivity setup.
 Once configured, you can read data from production databases for model building and predictions.
 This allows you to quickly train and retrain models on that data, and avoids the unnecessary step of exporting data from your database to a CSV file for ingest into DataRobot.
 It allows access to more diverse data, which results in more accurate models.